paradisec-archive/digitising_manuscripts/index.md

 </p>

 ###### Setting up the tripod with reversable centre post
-This is the least expensive and the most versatile set up, especially if you need to photograph items in a remote location.
+This is the least expensive and most versatile setup, especially if you need to photograph items in a remote location.
 The tricky part is getting the lighting right.
 Your light source (natural or artificial) could be blocked by the tripod legs and cast a shadow on your image.
 If your light source is in a fixed position, try moving the tripod around to minimise any shadows.
 You may also try to find lights that you can clip on to the legs of your tripod or onto nearby furniture.
 Just be mindful that too much direct, unfiltered lighting may wash out your image.
 If you can place the tripod next to a light coloured wall and then shine the lights onto the wall.
 The reflected light may be enough to provide evenly disrtributed indirecrt lighting.

 <p align="center">
   <img width="300" src="images/imgcap-remote-tripod.jpg">
 </p>

 ##### Velbon shelf clamp
-The Velbon tripod came with a shelf clamp accessory, but you can purchase this separately.
+The Velbon tripod mentioned above came with a shelf clamp, but you can purchase a clamp separately.
 If you do, make sure there is a tripod post that comes with the clamp if you do not already have a tripod with a removable centre post.
-The link in the table above directs you to a similar model to the shelf clamp that came with our Velbon Sherpa 803R.
+The link in the table above directs you to a similar model to the shelf clamp that came with the Velbon Sherpa 803R.

 <p align="center">
   <img width="300" src="images/img-cap-shelfclamp.JPG">